mcyenikoylu/pinterest-product-catalogs/readme.txt

 == Installation ==

-1. Upload the "WC Product Feed for Pinterest" plugin to your website
+1. Upload the "Product Feed for Pinterest Product Catalogs" plugin to your website
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go To "settings" and there you will find all you need under "WC Product Feed for Pinterest Plugin Options"
+3. Go To "settings" and there you will find all you need under "Product Feed for Pinterest Product Catalogs" plugin options.
 4. Good Luck

 == Frequently Asked Questions ==